xiangjunn/tp/docs/UserGuide.md

 * Views the contact at the specified `INDEX`.
 * `INDEX` refers to the index number shown in the displayed contact list.
-* All truncations of the details of the contact you view will be expanded fully.
+* All truncated details of the contact you want to view will be expanded fully.

 <div markdown="span" class="alert alert-info">:information_source: **Note:**